Monday, 13 February 2012

 8. Past Papers Practice: Thorough past exam paper practice under timed conditions is necessary to improve time and stress management.

-Examination practice kits may be more suitable for practice of papers whose content is frequently changing such as Financial Reporting and Taxation.
 9. Examiner Reports: Examiner Reports highlight the common problems faced by candidates during the exam.
 Exam technique could be improved by careful study of the examiner reports.

 10. Marking Schemes: Marking schemes can help students to understand the marking different range of question requirements.
 For example, if a 6 mark question asks to 'list' something, it would be appropriate to provide a brief list of six points.
 However, the question requires was to 'explain', it would be better to give three descriptive points.